bernhardAxonIvy/doc/source/designer-guide/user-interface/web-page/index.rst

 web resources to the user of an Axon Ivy process application in a browser to let him or her interact with the executed process.

-Such content is embedded within a business process by using the :ref:`process-element-web-page` element or by using end pages for various elements in a process (:ref:`process-element-end-page`, a :ref:`process-element-task-switch-event`, or a :ref:`process-element-task-switch-gateway` element).
+Such content is embedded within a business process by using end pages for various elements in a process (:ref:`process-element-end-page`, a :ref:`process-element-task-switch-event`, or a :ref:`process-element-task-switch-gateway` element).
 When the process reaches such an element, then the defined content is presented to the user.